drchrispinnock/gcp-node-example/article.md

 fi
 ```

-Then we update the operating system using the standard Debian packaging tools.
+First we update the operating system using the standard Debian packaging tools.

 ```
 # Update the package repository and upgrade the OS